Sexual Misconduct Policy - UTDBP3102

 - exposure to sexually suggestive visual displays such as photographs, graffiti, posters, calendars or other materials; or

 Sexual Misconduct: A broad term encompassing a range of non-consensual sexual activity or unwelcome behavior of a sexual nature.
-The term includes, but is not limited to, sexual assault, sexual exploitation, sexual intimidation, sexual harassment, domestic violence, dating violence, and stalking.
-Sexual misconduct can be committed by men or women, strangers or acquaintances, and can occur between or among people of the same or opposite sex.
+The term includes, but is not limited to, sexual assault, sexual exploitation, sexual intimidation, sex-based harassment, sexual harassment, domestic violence, dating violence, and stalking.
+The term also includes "other inappropriate sexual conduct," as defined above.
+Sexual misconduct can be committed by any person, including strangers or acquaintances.

 Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress.
 For the purposes of this definition: